 A multidisciplinary team from The University of North Carolina Greensboro, Elon University and The University of North Carolina Pembroke have combined their areas of expertise and shared passions for the natural world in the program, Herpetology Education in Rural Places and Spaces.
 The project aims to trigger and nurture participants’ interest in herpetology, while they develop a sense of place and a connection to the local environment as well as a desire to protect ecological habitats.
 Along with igniting a passion for the rich biological diversity in our own back yards, The HERP project will promote the public’s participation in scientific research by providing an avenue to contribute their scientific knowledge of species behavior and distribution across NC.
 The project also has a science education research goal focused on the study of science identity.
-For information please contact Catherine Matthews at email@example.com.
+For information please contact Heidi Carlone at email@example.com or Catherine Matthews at firstname.lastname@example.org.